 - The sync cable can be annoying when the camera is used handheld

 - If the body’s mirror is not perfectly aligned at 45 degrees (which in my experience is a common issue with Hassy’s due to drying glue in the back of the reflex mirror), it may result in a significant focusing shift, especially with wider (40-80mm) lenses and high resolution digital backs.
 Therefore it is highly recommended to use one of the later models (501cm/503cw) which incorporate a gliding mirror (better mechanics) and have your mirror alignment checked.

 Hasselblad Flexbody is no less than a magic tool for commercial/technical photographers.
 It is a small durable technical camera that is well integrated with a comprehensive system and expands its scope with very effective shift/tilt/macro capabilities.
 The same lenses, viewers, triggers, hoods, filters, backs and cables will work on both a manual focusing SLR and a view camera (and will easily fit together in a camera bag).

-The Flexbody is lightweight and can also serve as a backup camera, if your style of work permits that.
+The Hasselblad Flexbody is lightweight and can also serve as a backup camera, if your style of work permits that.
 When using a Flexbody with a film back, one has to wind both the camera shutter and the film separately.
 Using the DB, only cocking the shutter is necessary – the cocking mechanism does take a long hard curve which takes getting used to (see the video below).

-Digital backs that use CCD technology (such as the IQ180), have slow and unpleasant live-viewing expreince, therefore, I normally focus using a screen + magnifier and only then place the back for capture (as with an analogue film back).
+Older digital backs that use CCD technology (such as the Phase One IQ180), have slow and unpleasant live-viewing experience, therefore, I normally focus using a screen + magnifier and only then place the back for capture (as with an analogue film back).
 For critical/open aperture work use live-view to check the focus.
 When working tethered, I found Capture One viewing tools to be very well designed.